manorrock/toyger/README.md

 Then browse to `http://localhost:8080` to manage your Manorrock Toyger registry.

-## Where are the Docker images referred to above?

-We are no longer delivering free support for our Docker images.
-The Dockerfiles are in this repository for you to build them manually.
-If you prefer not to build them yourself please contact us for commercial support at info@manorrock.com.

 ## Building the Docker images locally

 First you will have to build the Java bits.
 Use the following command line: